-Cathy Ross of the Museum of London talks about the placard used by Stanley Green, “The Protein Man” (1915 – 1993) a character who used to roam the streets of the capital sharing his views on modern diets and sexual urges
+Cathy Ross of the Museum of London talks about the placard used by Stanley Green, “The Protein Man” (1915 – 1993) who used to roam the streets of the capital sharing his views on modern diets and sexual urges

 This is the placard of Stanley Green, one of 20th century London’s best-known characters.
 For 25 years he was a regular sight on Oxford Street, warning people about the dangers of eating protein.
 He believed it made people uncontrollably passionate and was a source of anarchy in the world.